ycpcs/cs320-spring2017/lectures/lecture09.md

 To answer queries as efficiently as possible, the database should limit its scan to as small a subset of tuples as possible.
 This can be done using an *index*.

 For example: let's say that in the book database, we will frequently need to search for authors by last name.
-To make those queries more efficient, we can build an index on the **author\_lastname** attribute.
+To make those queries more efficient, we can build an index on the **lastname** attribute.
 Queries such as

-    select author_id from authors where author_lastname = 'Smith';
+    select author_id from authors where lastname = 'Smith';

-can be answered efficiently because the index on **author\_lastname** will allow the database to ignore tuples in which the value of that attribute is not 'Smith'.
+can be answered efficiently because the index on **lastname** will allow the database to ignore tuples in which the value of that attribute is not 'Smith'.